 The Law of Karma is all about the intentions and motives of the person and not the outcome or result of the situation.
 That’s precisely where we get blindsided.
 All the world cares about is the result, ignoring the intentions, and ultimately misconstruing the law of karma.
 If a robber intends to steal a bank and create a sense of panic among the people, then irrespective of whether he is successful in his deeds or not, it will come under bad karma.

 If you so much as think something evil or nasty about someone or something but you physically did nothing, it will still be considered bad karma.
-On the flip side, if a doctor wants to save the patient who came to him, but due to unforeseen circumstances he couldn’t even after trying everything he knew, it will be considered as good karma.
+On the flip side, if a doctor wants to save the patient who came to him, but due to unforeseen circumstances he couldn’t even after trying everything he knew, it will still be considered as good karma.
 The outcome is not connected to your karma in any way, because ultimately the outcome or the result is out of your scope.
 You can’t possibly be rewarded or punished for something that’s beyond your control.

-The intentions that grow inside is what decides whether you will be handsomely rewarded or gruesomely punished.
+The intentions that grow inside are what decides whether you will be handsomely rewarded or gruesomely punished.
 Either you are gonna rise at the level of your consciousness or you are gonna fall flat.
 Whatever happens on the outside doesn’t make a difference.
 Now those who won’t understand this phenomenon will live their lives under an illusion.

 Stop Looking Behind

-People erroneously and inaccurately blame their past karmas if their lives become upside down.
+People erroneously and inaccurately blame their past karmas if their lives turn upside down.
 In all probability, they might actually have not done anything bad at all.
 Some schmucks take it one step further.
 They say that the person must have done some bad deeds in his past life because of which he has to pay in his present life.
 Really, there’s no end to stupidity.
 Some people believe this nonsense because they don’t know how to make sense of the situation, which is why they accept anything that sounds logical to them, which actually may be BS in reality.

 Having the kind of beliefs that “Oh, I definitely must have done something really bad in the past, which is why my present life is in shit”, will automatically lower his worth in his own eyes and also in the eyes of the world.
 This illusion that he did something wrong when he actually might be innocent, will depreciate his energy, make him hollow from the inside, and will pretty soon spiral into a pretty destructive and dark loop.